ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

   :end-before:  #endregion
   :emphasize-lines: 1-2

+SQL Server Express LocalDB
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-The name of the connection string (which is in the *appsettings.json* file) is passed in to the context by calling a method on a ``DbContextOptionsBuilder`` object.
-The ASP.NET Core configuration system reads the connection string.
-For local development, it gets the connection string from the *appsettings.json* file:
+The name of the connection string is passed in to the context by calling a method on a ``DbContextOptionsBuilder`` object.
+For local development, the doc:`ASP.NET Core configuration system </fundamentals/configuration>` reads the connection string from the *appsettings.json* file.

 .. literalinclude::  intro/samples/cu/appsettings.json
   :language: json
   :end-before:  Logging
   :emphasize-lines: 5-6

-For more information, see :doc:`/fundamentals/configuration`.
+Your *appsettings.json* file created by the Visual Studio new-project template will have a generated database name with a suffix to guarantee uniqueness.

 The connection string specifies a SQL Server LocalDB database.
-LocalDB is a lightweight version of the SQL Server Express Database Engine that is targeted for development.
+LocalDB is a lightweight version of the SQL Server Express Database Engine and is intended for application development, not production use.
 LocalDB starts on demand and runs in user mode, so there is no complex configuration.
 By default, LocalDB creates *.mdf* database files in the `C:/Users/<user>` directory.

+For more information, see :doc:`/fundamentals/dependency-injection` and .

-Set up EF to initialize the database with test data
+Add code to initialize the database with test data
 ---------------------------------------------------

 The Entity Framework will create an empty database for you.
 In this section, you write a method that is called after the database is created in order to populate it with test data.